 The Lower Enclosure lies beneath the western slope of the citadel hill on Saladin Square.

-The Southern Enclosure overlooks Saladin Square and functioned for most of the citadel’s history as the palace compound of Egypt’s rulers.
+The Southern Enclosure overlooks Saladin Square.
+For most of the citadel’s history, it served as the palace compound for Egypt’s rulers.

 The Northern Enclosure is an irregular measuring 560 meters east to west and 320 meters north to south.